Stonewalling vs Silent Treatment: 9 Big Differences to Know

 Impact of Stonewalling vs the Silent Treatment on the Relationship

-The long-term effects of stonewalling vs silent treatment are significant.
-Stonewalling may lead to unresolved issues and hinder emotional intimacy, while the silent treatment can create long-term emotional rifts, causing feelings of abandonment or rejection.
+🚀The long-term effects of stonewalling vs silent treatment are significant.
+Stonewalling may lead to unresolved issues and stifle emotional intimacy, while the silent treatment can create long-term emotional rifts, causing feelings of abandonment or flat-out rejection.

 How to Address Stonewalling or Silent Treatment in Your Relationship